-From the results of descriptive statistics many respondents had a negative attitude towards teaching the expanded Kiswahili syllabus (92.4%) compared to (7.6%) who had a positive attitude.
-The positive attitude is attributed to the teachers teaching in schools with low student population and where there are adequate teachers of Kiswahili meeting the teacher - students ratio.
+From the results of descriptive statistics many respondents had a negative attitude towards teaching the expanded Kiswahili syllabus (92.4%) compared to (7.6 %) who had a positive attitude.
+The positive attitude is attributed to the teachers teaching in

 The teachers' negative attitude is attributed to high workload assigned, everincreasing class size, little time allocated to teaching Kiswahili and little or no support from the head teachers and quality assurance officers who always demand for good performance from the teachers regardless of the constraints they face.